-Winter is around the corner and we are counting the days until the first snow fall.
+Winter is just around the corner, and we can’t wait to see the first snow fall.
 Weepaa!
-I just can’t wait!
-Well, snow would be perfect if it wouldn’t melt at some point creating that filthy, disgusting dirt on the sidewalk and driveways, and if you are walking on foot through these snowy conditions it’s basically impossible not to wet your shoes, especially the sheepskin UGG.
-Often, the salt on roads leaves an unattractive white or grayish film on the boots when it dries, deteriorating the boots completely.
+I can’t wait!
+The snow would be perfect if it didn’t melt at some point, leaving filthy, disgusting dirt on the sidewalks and driveways.
+If you’re walking in these conditions it’s practically impossible to keep your shoes dry, especially sheepskin UGGs.
+Once the salt dries, it leaves an unattractive white or grayish film on the boots, causing them to deteriorate completely.

-Removing salt stains on sheepskin UGG might not seem so difficult, but you have to keep in mind some important facts about dyed suede: many methods will remove salt stains, but they will also take the color along with it.
-So, be careful which one you choose.
+You have to keep in mind some important facts about dyed suede when removing salt stains on sheepskin UGG boots: many methods will remove salt stains, but they’ll also remove the color.
+So be careful which one you choose.

 Steps To Follow:

 ✅ In a small bowl, mix 1 cup of water with dish soap.
 To create soap suds, stir the toothbrush well into the bowl.